Dental Pain After Root Canal: What’s Normal, What’s Not

 • Avoiding hard foods on the treated side

-If symptoms continue, contact your dentist or an endodontist in Vancouver BC right away.
+If symptoms continue, contact your dentist or an Root canal Vancouver right away.
 In rare cases, retreatment or additional procedures may be necessary.

 Learn more about what to do if your tooth with a root canal hurts with pressure here.